aidanboyne/BCM/_posts/2023-08-14-PBL_TTMM3_C1_Surrogate copy.md

 #### BRCA1 and BRCA2 [[ref]](https://www.ncbi.nlm.nih.gov/books/NBK470239/)

 Both are autosomal dominant tumor suppressor genes that significantly increase risk of breast and ovarian cancers.
 Ashkenazi Jewish people are known to have higher rates of BRCA1/2 mutations.
+However, only 5-8% of breast cancer cases are positive for BRCA when tested.

 **BRCA 1 Mutation**
 * Responsible for approximately 35% of hereditary breast cancer
+* Typically triple negative breast cancer
 * Increased risk of developing breast cancer by age 70 to 44% to 78%
 * Increased risk of developing ovarian cancer by age 70 to 18% to 54%
 * Increased risk of developing male breast cancer by age 70 to 0.22 to 2.8%

 **BRCA 2 Mutation**
 * Responsible for approximately 25% of hereditary breast cancer
+* Typically ER+ subtype
 * Increased risk of developing breast cancer by age 70 to 31% to 56%
 * Increased risk of developing ovarian cancer by age 70 to 2.4% to 19%
 * Increased risk of developing male breast cancer by age 70 to 3.2% to 12%